-It would help if you coped with the situation.
+It would help if you dealt with the situation.
 Try to discover the reasons why your sons are so mean.
 There are many factors underlying the disrespectful sons to their parents.
 We have summarized 20 reasons to help answer the question, “why is my son so mean to me?”.

 1. Lack of healthy coping mechanisms

-He will always look for someone he loves to be blamed.
+He will always look for someone he loves to blame.
 He expresses his anger as self-protection.
 He feels powerless and needs to defend himself.
 To deal with the situation, you should be a good listener.
 Listen to what he wants to say.
 Just focus on his problem and teach him how to assert his anger in a healthy way.

 2. Calling for healing

 Why is my son so mean to me?
 He is probably experiencing his repressed trauma, making him wrong.
 He keeps his past unpleasant emotions.
-When he can’t control the feeling, he will put his anger on you.
+When he can’t control the feeling, he will take out his anger on you.
 For blaming his past emotions, you, his parents, are the most straightforward outlet to pour out his past trauma.

 You may get irritated with his behavior.
 But, he is struggling with his trauma.
 Just give him attention and affection to deal with his problems.
 You can invite him to meet with a therapist.
 The professional therapist is able to heal his trauma.
 Your son is also free to have a deep talk and release all of his emotional feelings.

 3. Overly strict parenting